JuliaRobotics/Caesar.jl/docs/src/concepts/dataassociation.md

 # Data Association and Hypotheses

 Ambiguous data and processing often produce complicated data association situations.
 In SLAM, loop-closures are a major source of concern when developing autonomous subsystems or behaviors.
-In conventional parametric Gaussian-only systems an incorrect loop-closure can occur unpredictably cause highly unstable numerical solutions.
-The mm-iSAM algorithm was conceived to directly address these (and other related) issues by changing the fundamental manner in which the statistical inference is performed (see literature section for links).

-Data association applies well beyond just loop-closure, including but not limited to navigation-affordance matching and discrepancy detection, and indicates the versatility of the IncrementalInference.jl standardized `multihypo` interface.
-Note that much more is possible, however, the so-called single-fraction multihypo approach already yields significant benefits and simplicity.

-## Illustration

-Consider the following canonical illustrations regarding feature selection on some domain (say landmarks in geometry space):
+To illustrate this point, consider the two scenarios depicted below:

 ```@raw html
 <p align="center">